teamghostmode/teamghostmode.github.io/_posts/2017-10-30-rpg-style-animated-dialog-text.markdown

 layout: post
 title: "RPG Style Animated Dialog Text"
 ---
-*Question: How do I get the text in my dialog boxes to type out character by character, to give the speaking effect seen in many RPG and adventure games?*
+*Question: In Unity, how do I get the text in my dialog boxes to type out character by character, to give the speaking effect seen in many RPG games?*

 Using an animated 'talking' effect like this is very common, and dialog screens can look a little off without it.
 It’s a little detail that can make all the difference.